eclipse-openj9/openj9-docs/docs/shrc.md

 - Set a specific cache directory ([`-Xshareclasses:cacheDir=<directory>`](xshareclasses.md#cachedir)).

     Set a cache directory that is specific to your application, to  avoid sharing the default cache directory with the default cache, or other application caches that don't set a cache directory.
 Your application will be unaffected by a user running [`java -Xshareclasses:destroyAll`](xshareclasses.md#destroyall-cache-utility).
-Please do not set the cache directory on a NFS mount or a shared mount across systems or LPARs.
+Do not set the cache directory on an NFS mount or a shared mount across systems or LPARs.

     In addition, if you have VMs from different Java installations, of the same Java release and installed by the same user, each VM checks whether the existing default shared cache in the cache directory is from the same Java installation as the VM.
 If not, the VM deletes that shared cache, then creates a new one.
 Specifying a different cache directory for each Java installation avoids this situation.